mattrobenolt/connect-brotli/README.md

 # Usage

-The `brotli.New` function will return an option that allow both client and servers to compress and decompress using brotli.
+The `brotli.WithCompression` function will return an option that allow both client and servers to compress and decompress using brotli.

 ```go
 import "go.withmatt.com/connect-brotli"